 Anyway, in 1886, just before the grant of responsible government to WA in 1890, it was decided, by the powers that be, that there should be a Quarantine Station built at Woodman Point.
 An earlier attempt to develop one on Carnac Island had failed.
 Woodman Point though was a success, and there remained a Quarantine Station at Woodman Point until it formally closed in 1979.

 From the time of Federation in 1901, the Quarantine Station was controlled by the Commonwealth Government.
 However, after its closure in 1979, the land reverted to the State Government and soon became a wonderful camp for sport and recreation.

 In this podcast we are pleased though to reflect on the historic use of Woodman Point as a Quarantine Station.
 This use is so easily forgotten, although many of the buildings that remain, and are now used for sport and recreation, date from those earlier times.

 A number of families grew up on the Quarantine Station, because the fathers and mothers worked there.
 And a number of locals worked there over time as well; especially in times when pandemics and epidemics, not unlike covid, broke out around Perth and Fremantle, and around the world and threatened the public health of the community.

 The bubonic plague, the Spanish Flu, outbreaks of smallpox, all saw the Quarantine Station snap into action over the years.
 Many people, including frontline health workers, died of the diseases they contracted and were cremated there.

 Today, the Friends of Woodman Point help to keep alive this moving and fascinating history of Woodman Point.
 Better still, they offer wonderful history walks for the whole family around the old Quarantine Station.

-In this podcast, Neil Wilson, one of the Friends and their Vice President, outlines the history of Woodman Point to our editor, Michael Barker.
+In this podcast, Neill Wilson, one of the Friends and their Vice President, outlines the history of Woodman Point to our editor, Michael Barker.
 It’s a great story.
 Listen now!